 There was a pattern of foreign women who struggled with trauma and disorientation.

-Moved by these neglected women and their experiences, Faith knew that what was once a curiosity had become her calling.
-She quit her job and founded Restore NYC.
-With her background in social work, she brought together a passionate team and they began connecting with shelters and community groups to seek out victims.
+Moved by their experiences, Faith knew that what was once a curiosity had become her calling.
+In 2007, Faith quit her job and founded Restore NYC with Susan Keil White and Kathleen Slocum.
+With their combined backgrounds in law and social work, Faith, Susan, and Kathleen brought together a passionate team and began partnering with the courts and other nonprofit organizations to seek out victims.

 As they worked with more and more women, the team realized safe housing was crucial to healing.
 As a result, in 2010 Restore opened the first long-term Safehome dedicated to foreign-national victims of sex trafficking in the Northeast.